zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

   ![Image alt text](images/env-marketplace-14.png "Image title")

 3. On the first login to a Spatial Studio instance, you are prompted for connection information for the database schema to use as the Spatial Studio's metadata repository.
 This is the database schema used for all of Spatial Studio's metadata and can also be used by Spatial Studio admin users for storing other data.
-You may use a traditional or Autonomous Oracle Database.
-This example uses the schema we created in Lab 2 so select Oracle Autonomous Dataabse and click Next.
+You will use the schema created in Lab 3 so select Oracle Autonomous Database and click Next.

   ![Image alt text](images/env-marketplace-15.png "Image title")

-4. For Autonomous Database, browse or drag-and-drop the Cloud Wallet zip file.
+4. Browse to (or or drag-and-drop) the Wallet file saved in Lab 3.
 After loading, the wallet file name will be listed as Selected Wallet.
 Click OK.

   ![Image alt text](images/env-marketplace-16.png "Image title")